juftin/camply/README.md

 #### Searching for a Specific Campsite by ID

 Sometimes you have a favorite campsite inside your favorite campground.
-To search for just a specific campsite (and not any campsite within a campground) you can give its ID to `camply`.
-For example, site `R035` in Many Glacier is close to a trailhead.
+To search for just a specific campsite (and not just all campsites within a campground) you can give its ID to `camply` with the `--campsite` argument.
+For example, site `R035` in Many Glacier Campground, MT is close to a trailhead.
 Its URL is [https://www.recreation.gov/camping/campsites/98363](https://www.recreation.gov/camping/campsites/98363) , here we can see that it's ID is `98363`.
 You can search for one or many campsites by ID by supplying the `--campsite` argument.
 You can provide the `--campsite` argument once or multiple times to search for different campsites.
 Note, `--campsite` arguments override any `--rec-area` or `--campground` parameters provided.

 ```shell
 camply campsites \